 Many senior renters don't know that they even qualify for tax credit help so they don't know to even file for it!
 When you file your taxes with the State of Arizona next year, how many credits do you expect to receive?
 You may already be familiar with low-income tax credits in our state such as Arizona Family Tax Credit, and Arizona Increased Excise Tax Credit.
-A tax credit you may not be familiar with is mentioned in the paragraph below this one, the tax credit I file for every year with success for the past six years.
+A tax credit you may not be familiar with is mentioned in the paragraph below this one, the tax credit I file for every year with success for the past seven years.

 If you’re like many seniors, there is at least one tax refund program that could benefit you in the upcoming year.
 It’s called the Arizona Property Tax Refund Credit, and it’s often believed to only help homeowners who pay property tax on their single-family home.
 In reality, this tax credit is available to senior citizens age 65 or older and who pay their own rent to live in a property that is subject to property tax.
 You are paying this tax each time you make your monthly rent payment whether you are aware of it or not as it is added on to your rent payments depending on where you live in Arizona (Flagstaff and Tucson are exempted).

 That last sentence hints a lot of requirements, but don’t get overwhelmed if you don’t understand all of it at this moment.
 What you need to know at this point is that the State of Arizona is establishing programs to help seniors who live primarily or exclusively on their social security benefits and other limited streams of income.
 This tax credit is one of those relief programs, so you may get more money back from your next state tax filing than you anticipated.
 However, realize that this is not earned income state tax filing - it's different!